George Santos admits to theft in Brazil court

 The 34-year-old lawmaker, who was elected to the House of Representatives in November, has been dogged by accusations of falsehoods and fraud throughout his brief career on Capitol Hill.

-Among those were allegations that Mr Santos spent about $700 (£561) using a false name and stolen cheques in the city of Niterói, near Rio de Janeiro in Brazil, to buy items at a shop including a pair of sneakers in 2008, when he was 19.
+Among those were allegations that Mr Santos spent about $700 (£560) using a false name and stolen cheques in the city of Niterói, near Rio de Janeiro in Brazil, to buy items at a shop including a pair of trainers in 2008, when he was 19.

 The case had been suspended because Brazilian authorities were unable to locate him, but it was revived after Mr Santos took office in the US.